neoforge-dev/starter/memory-bank/progress.md

 - ✅ Successfully tested Database module (connection pooling and cached queries)

 ### Test Infrastructure
-- ✅ Created a comprehensive test runner script with flexible options
+- ✅ Created comprehensive test runner script with improved error handling and path resolution
-- ✅ Implemented factory classes for generating test data
+- ✅ Created test environment initialization script with proper error handling and timeout management
-- ✅ Added tests for all factory classes
+- ✅ Updated Makefile with commands for initializing the test environment and running different types of tests
-- ✅ Created a comprehensive README for backend testing
+- ✅ Added automatic service detection and fallback mechanisms
-- ✅ Created a custom PostgreSQL Docker image with proper locale settings
+- ✅ Improved error handling and reporting in all scripts
-- ✅ Added an initialization script to create the test database with correct collation
+- ✅ Made scripts work from any directory using absolute paths
-- ✅ Created a script to fix collation issues in existing installations
+- ✅ Updated documentation to reflect the changes

 ### Database Issues
 - ✅ Resolved issues with PostgreSQL container's collation settings